pchyuk/Obsidian_remote/3학년 겨울학기(24-W)/LEVEL-UP OPic반/Chapter 1. House & Neighborhood.md

 ## Q1.
 Could you tell me about the place you live in?
 What does your room or house look like?
 ### 묘사하기 - MP 2개

+Well, I live in a big apartment.
+It has four room, but honestly, It's perfect for me right now.
+First of all, you know, my bed, desk, and living room are all in one space.
+The bed is right next to the window

 ---
 ## Q2.
 Can you talk about a memorable experience that happened in your neighborhood?
 What made it so memorable?
 ### 썰 풀기 - 시제 **과거**로 고정